decode-soumyadipta/HOSPITELL_Sushruta/README.md

-# HOSPITELL: A one stop web-solution that help Hospitals to manage Availability of Beds, Admission of patients and OPD management, with an integrated AI- Chatbot
+# HOSPITELL: Effortless Bed & OPD Management: Instant Availability for Patients, Streamlined Control for Hospitals
 We're building HOSPITELL, a one stop web-solution that help Hospitals to manage Availability of Beds, Admission of patients and OPD management, with an integrated AI- Chatbot that will enhance patient's as well as Hospital Admin's experience.